knative/docs/docs/versioned/admin/admin-overview.md

 ### Resource scoping and namespaces

-Knative resources are associated with namespaces.
-Knative adheres to the Kubernetes model of namespace-based isolation that lets you manage development teams and resources by assigning them to namespaces that you can define.
-There is also management of functionality by the applications that reference a namespace.
+Knative resources are namespaced.
+Knative adheres to the Kubernetes model of namespace-based isolation that lets you manage development teams and resources by assigning them to namespaces.

 Namespaces can also isolate boundaries for tooling such as logs, metrics, tracing, CI/CD integrations, and dashboards.
 The extent of this isolation depends on both the enforcement strategy and how consistently teams adhere to namespace boundaries.